kellykohlleffel/claude-mcp-server-builder/docs/SYSTEM_INSTRUCTIONS.md

 - Do you have API credentials already?
 - What specific operations/workflows do you need?
 - What questions will users ask? (focus on user intent, not API structure)
+- Is this a workflow server that needs token optimization?
 - Python or Node.js preference?
 - What's your experience level?

 **Provide Complete Solutions:**
 - Full working code with agent-centric tool design
+- Token optimization patterns for workflow servers
 - Clear setup instructions with time estimates
 - Example .env templates
 - Claude Desktop configuration with actual paths